 Clothing: We recommend natural colors or patterns, that are not noisy or “swooshy sounding” when moving in them.
 Earth-tone clothes are best for the camp skill games we do every week, and they may increase chances of seeing wildlife.
 Please make sure to label all items with your name.

-Pairs of long pants: 1) Sturdy but comfortable jeans for working with tools (especially knives) and for moving through sticker bushes; 2) Thinner pants for hiking and moving through brush (offer protection but won’t overheat you on warm days); and especially if any rain is forecast, 3) a pair of polyester/fleece sweatpants, thin wool pants (try second-hand stores) or thick stretch pants are also required (something that will keep you warm/comfortable if it’s raining).
+Pairs of long pants: 1) Sturdy but comfortable jeans for working with tools (especially knives) and for moving through sticker bushes; 2) Thinner pants in a quick-dry fabric for hiking and moving through brush (offer protection but won’t overheat you on warm days); and especially if any rain is forecast, 3) a pair of polyester/fleece sweatpants, thin wool pants (try second-hand stores) or thick stretch pants are also required (something that will keep you warm/comfortable if it’s raining).

 2-5 regular undershirts (t-shirts and tank-tops should be tasteful) at your discretion.